Air Naval Gunfire Liaison Company

-Air Naval Gunfire Liaison Company (ANGLICO) is a Special Operations Capable airborne fire support and liaison unit of the United States Marine Corps.
-The mission of ANGLICO is "To provide Marine Air-Ground Task Force (MAGTF) Commanders a liaison capability to plan, coordinate, and conduct terminal control of fires in support of joint, allied, and coalition forces.
+Air Naval Gunfire Liaison Company (ANGLICO) is a liaison and fire support unit of the United States Marine Corps.
+The mission of ANGLICO is "To provide Marine Air-Ground Task Force (MAGTF) Commanders a liaison capability to plan, coordinate, and conduct terminal control of fires in support of joint, allied, and coalition forces."
 Per this mission statement, ANGLICOs are not designed to support U.S. Marine Corps maneuver elements.
-Instead, the doctrinal purpose of ANGLICO is to provide fire support and coordination in support of units adjacent to the MAGTF.
+Instead, the doctrinal purpose of ANGLICO is to provide fire support and coordination in support of units adjacent or attached to the MAGTF.

 Overview

 The mission of ANGLICO is to plan, coordinate, and conduct terminal control of fires in support of joint, allied and coalition forces operating in, or adjacent to, the MAGTF battlespace.
 Although ANGLICO Marines are best known for their ability to control Close Air Support (CAS), they are equally well trained to employ ground and sea-based fires, to include cannon artillery, rocket artillery, precision guided munitions (such as GMLRS), and naval gunfire support.